Bernardo Kastrup

-Bernardo Kastrup (born 21 October 1974) is a Dutch philosopher and computer scientist recognized for his contributions to consciousness studies, notably through his formulation of analytic idealism—a variant of metaphysical idealism rooted in the analytic tradition.
-He has authored numerous books and academic articles challenging physicalism and advocating for the view that consciousness constitutes the foundation of reality.
-Kastrup serves as the executive director of the Essentia Foundation.
+Bernardo Kastrup (born 21 October 1974) is a Dutch philosopher and computer engineer best known for his work in consciousness studies and the development of analytic idealism, a form of metaphysical idealism developed within the analytic tradition.
+He questions physicalism and argues that consciousness lies at the foundation of reality.

-Early life and education
+Kastrup serves as executive director of the Essentia Foundation, a Dutch nonprofit dedicated to education, writing, and research in the field of consciousness studies and metaphysics.
+He is also the founder and CEO of the AI systems company Euclyd.

+Life

 Kastrup was born in the Niterói municipality of Rio de Janeiro, Brazil.
 He later relocated to Switzerland, before settling in the Netherlands.

 He completed his undergraduate studies in electronic engineering at the Federal University of Rio de Janeiro in 1997.
-He then earned a Ph.D. in computer engineering with the thesis Automatic synthesis of reconfigurable instruction set accelerators (2001) from the Eindhoven University of Technology, where his research focused on reconfigurable computing and artificial intelligence.
-Subsequently, he obtained a second doctorate in philosophy, from Radboud University Nijmegen, where his research centered on ontology and philosophy of mind.
-His dissertation, Analytic Idealism: A consciousness-only ontology (2019), laid the groundwork for the metaphysical framework he would continue to elaborate.
+In 2001, he earned a PhD in computer engineering at the Eindhoven University of Technology, focusing on artificial intelligence (AI) and reconfigurable computing.
+In 2019, he obtained a second PhD in philosophy from Radboud University Nijmegen, with a dissertation centered on ontology and philosophy of mind, titled Analytic Idealism: A consciousness-only ontology.

-Career

-As a scientist and computer engineer, Kastrup worked in fields such as artificial intelligence and information security, holding positions at the European Organization for Nuclear Research (CERN) and the Philips Research Laboratories, and working as a technology strategist for ASML Holding.
-Additionally, he co-founded Silicon Hive, a parallel processor company acquired by Intel in 2011, and the AI systems company Euclyd B.V.
+As a scientist and computer engineer, Kastrup works in fields such as AI and information security, having held positions at the European Organization for Nuclear Research (CERN), the Philips Research Laboratories, and, as a product strategist and marketing director, at ASML Holding.
+He co-founded Silicon Hive, a parallel processor company acquired by Intel in 2011, and the AI systems company Euclyd B.V.

-Transitioning to philosophy, Kastrup shifted his focus to metaphysics and the nature of consciousness.
-As executive director of the Essentia Foundation, he oversees initiatives aimed at challenging materialist assumptions in science and philosophy, curating research that questions the adequacy of physicalism.
-Kastrup has published extensively in both academic and popular venues, including in Scientific American, where he critiqued mainstream interpretations of consciousness and argued for an idealist alternative.
-His books, such as Why Materialism is Baloney, The Idea of the World, and Decoding Jung's Metaphysics, explore the implications of analytic idealism for the understanding of mind and reality.
+In the field of philosophical investigation and dissemination, Kastrup is the executive director of the Essentia Foundation, a Dutch nonprofit that publishes and curates work on metaphysics from an idealist perspective.
+He has published in both academic and popular venues.

 Philosophical work

-Kastrup is chiefly associated with analytic idealism, a philosophical system positing that phenomenal consciousness is the primary substrate of existence, with individual minds representing dissociated segments of a universal consciousness.
+Kastrup's philosophical work is largely focused around his development of analytic idealism, a philosophical system that posits phenomenal consciousness as the "primary substrate of existence", with individual minds representing dissociated segments of a universal consciousness.
+In an opinion article in Scientific American, he argued for an idealist alternative to mainstream interpretations of consciousness, and in his books, including Why Materialism is Baloney, The Idea of the World, and Decoding Jung's Metaphysics, he explored the implications of analytic idealism for understanding mind and reality.

-He has participated in public debates with leading figures in science and philosophy, including Christof Koch, Graham Oppy, Susan Blackmore, Donald D. Hoffman, Philip Goff, and Sabine Hossenfelder.
-These exchanges have sometimes been contentious and have sparked significant discussion within the academic community.

-After physicist Sean Carroll criticised Kastrup in 2018 for what he called a "bad article on quantum mechanics" and which science journalist Michael Moyer called "voodoo", John Horgan defended Kastrup's work as reminiscent of physicist John Archibald Wheeler.
+Kastrup has participated in public debates with scientists and philosophers such as Christof Koch, Philip Goff, Sabine Hossenfelder, Michael Egnor, Graham Oppy, Susan Blackmore, and Donald D. Hoffman.
+After physicist Sean Carroll criticised Kastrup in 2018 for an article on quantum mechanics, science journalist John Horgan defended Kastrup's work, describing it as reminiscent of the work of physicist John Archibald Wheeler.